Salvatore Torquato: Packing problems

-In a seminal physical review letters in 2000, Torquato together with Thomas Truskett and Pablo Debenedetti demonstrated that the venerable notion of random close packing in sphere packings is mathematically ill-defined and replaced it with a new concept called the maximally random jammed state.
-This was made possible by pioneering the idea of scalar metrics of order (or disorder), which opened new avenues of research in condensed-matter physics, and by introducing mathematically precise jamming categories.
+In a paper published in Physical Review Letters in 2000, Torquato together with Thomas Truskett and Pablo Debenedetti demonstrated that the venerable notion of random close packing in sphere packings is mathematically ill-defined and replaced it with a new concept called the maximally random jammed state.
+This was made possible by using scalar metrics of order (or disorder) and introducing mathematically precise jamming categories.
 MRJ packings have come to be viewed as prototypical glasses because they are maximally disordered (according to different order metrics) and infinitely mechanically rigid.
 Michael Klatt and Torquato characterized various correlation functions as well as transport and electromagnetic properties of MRJ sphere packings.